bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 **Zero knowledge encryption:** Bitwarden team members can not see your passwords.
 Your data remains encrypted end-to-end with your individual email and Master Password.
 We never store and cannot access your Master Password or your cryptographic keys.

+{% callout note %}
+The mid 2021 release of Admin Password Reset introduced a new RSA public/private key pair for all Organizations.
+The private key is further encrypted with the Organizationʼs pre-existing symmetric key before being stored.
+The key pair is generated and encrypted client-side upon creation of a new Organization, or for an existing Organization upon:

+- Navigation to the Manage→ People screen.

+- Updates to anything on the Settings→MyOrganization screen.

+- Upgrades from one Organization type to another.
+{% endcallout %}

 **Secure password sharing:** Bitwarden enables secure sharing and management of sensitive data with users across an entire organization.
 A combination of Asymmetric and Symmetric encryption protects sensitive information as it is shared.

 **Open source and source available code:**